Does Kühl Make the Best Stretchy Pants for Men?

 These are the first pair of stretchy pants I’ve ever owned.
 Admittedly, I’ve always been a little envious that the ladies seem to get all the fun when it comes to stretchy pants.
 But I also haven’t really been on the lookout for stretchy pants for men.

 Well, when my esteemed friends at Kühl Apparel contacted me about updating my wardrobe, I saw a golden opportunity.
 I’m grateful to them for sending me my choice of the Kühl Chino Resistor pants.
-So, today I’m going to offer my review of those stretchy pants for men from Kühl!
+So, today I’ll offer my review of the best stretchy pants for men from Kühl!

 Number 1: Are these pants comfortable and could I see myself wearing them all day long?